andrewlarkin/ShootManager/README.md

 - PhotographerManager
 - ShootManager

-These classes will either make simple queries against the database, or make calls to stored proceedures that are stored on the Villanova Unix server.
+These classes will either make simple queries against the database, or make calls to functions that are stored on the Villanova Unix server.

-/** ADD DETAILS ABOUT THE STORED PROCEEDURES **/
+___________

+Database Programming

+Functions

+The following database functions have been added to support the addition of a new photographer and a new photoshoot:

+fn_addphotographer
+fn_addequipmentused
+fn_addsubjectfound
+fn_addshoot

+Sequences

+Two sequences were added to support the additions of a photoshoot.
+These two tables have incremental ids that are stored within their database tables.

+sq_photographer
+sq_photoshoot

+Reports

+In addition, two reports (that are currently usable outside of the java application) are as follows:

+BT_EU.sql (Equipment Use Report) - Report will list all of the equipment that has been used, how many times, and date of last use by a particular photographer.
+BT_LU.sql (Location Use Summary Report) - Report will list each location, how many photographer have shot at that location, total number of shoots per location, and the last shoot date

 ___________